datastructures-js/datastructures-js/README.md

 [![npm](https://img.shields.io/npm/v/datastructures-js.svg)](https://www.npmjs.com/package/datastructures-js)
 [![npm](https://img.shields.io/npm/dm/datastructures-js.svg)](https://www.npmjs.com/package/datastructures-js) [![npm](https://img.shields.io/badge/node-%3E=%206.0-blue.svg)](https://www.npmjs.com/package/datastructures-js)

 consolidates all data structures of https://github.com/datastructures-js into a single repository.
+Data structures are distributed in their own repositories for easier maintenance and usability so that they can be installed and required individually in the code.

 # Table of Contents
 * [Install](#install)